sammysimmons/milestone4/README.md

 Found bugs/ errors

 issue 1 - getting the database to select 3 product IDs instead of loading all from the database. gave me the error - TypeError at / get_object_or_404() missing 1 required positional argument: 'klass' which even baffled a few tutors, so i had to revert my working file back after all the changes recommended by tutors made more errors than i started with.
+Working through this again i had a double case of ()() in my context file which was pushing multiple errors out

+issue 2 - when removing items from the bag, nothing was happening, no errors were printing in the terminal, and nothing logging to the console.

-issue 2 - Heroku created a number of bugs for me to resolve, typically due to my inexperience with using Heroku, along with using VSC as my desired platform to build in.
+issue  - Heroku created a number of bugs for me to resolve, typically due to my inexperience with using Heroku, along with using VSC as my desired platform to build in.